4.75 from 8 votes

 Biscuit Topping

-• Bake for 20 minutes or until biscuits are golden brown and chili is bubbling.
+• Bake for 20 minutes or until biscuits are golden brown, a toothpick inserted in the center comes out clean, and the chili is bubbling.
 Serve immediately.

 Notes